 - Urban planning: find out how the city has implemented programmes to support the integration of migrants and improve social cohesion, and how projects like Madrid Nuevo Norte and Madrid Nuevo Sur aim to transform and expand urban areas, creating new residential, commercial, and green spaces

-- Mobility: delve into the Madrid 360 Sustainable Mobility Plan and how it plans to enhance pedestrian, cycling, and public transportation options
+- Mobility: delve into the Madrid 360 Sustainable Mobility Plan and its proposals to enhance pedestrian, cycling, and public transportation options

 - Economic development: see how the city’s economic development strategy is tied to its digital transformation and sustainability goals, and how Madrid is positioning itself as a leader in digital innovation, with a focus on attracting talent, investment, and fostering a collaborative environment for businesses and startups.